pyodide/pyodide/docs/using_pyodide_from_iodide.md

 For most uses, that is all you need to know.

-However, if you want to use your own custom package or load a package from another provider, you'll need to use the `pyodide.loadPackage` function from a Javascript chunk.
+However, if you want to use your own custom package or load a package from another provider, you'll need to use the {ref}`pyodide.loadPackage <js_api_pyodide_loadPackage>` function from a Javascript chunk.
 For example, to load a special distribution of Numpy from `custom.com`:

 ```js